andogy/MCH/README.md

 <hr>

 # if you are user
 you can download newly MCH at "release"<br>
 if you don't know what is "release", then <a href="https://github.com/zhuaidadaya/MCH/releases">click here</a><br>
-> MCH project start with April 9, 2021<br>
-> at present we have not a first official release version<br>
 ## about developers
 > MCH develop just by two developer<br>
 > (two beginner)<br>